MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 * A separate Raspberry Pi running some form of Debian distro (I'm using a Pi Zero W running [Raspberry Pi OS Lite](https://www.raspberrypi.org/downloads/raspberry-pi-os/))
 * A 1-Wire sensor. ([I'm using this one](https://www.littlebird.com.au/products/1-wire-digital-temperature-sensor-for-raspberry-pi-assembled-1m))

-> You'll need sudo/admin access on these systems.
-Apart from that, we're going to build this from scratch.
+> Apart from the above we're going to build this from scratch.
+You'll just need sudo/admin access on these systems.

 <br>